The WinDIY wind vane is mounted at the end of the device carrier. It should help to align the wind turbine always in the direction of the wind.

 In the following list you will find all the parts you need to implement this article.

-Before you can start building the wind vane, you must of course first have all the parts you need together.
-A complete list of the required materials and tools can be found above in the material and tool list
+Before you can start building the wind vane, you must of course first have all the necessary parts together.
+You can find a complete list of the materials and tools required above in the materials and tools list

-The STL files required for printing can be found here: https://github.com/Nerdiyde/WinDIY/tree/master/vane
+You can find the required STL files for printing here: https://github.com/Nerdiyde/WinDIY/tree/master/vane

 I printed the parts with the following settings.